-SOCI 1160 Online General Information
+SOCI 1160 (Social Problems) Online General Information

-The course includes discussions for each chapter, quizzes, and exams.
+The course includes discussions for each chapter, along with chapter quizzes, and two exams.
 Discussions encourage critical thinking and require students to make applications based on the information from the textbook and other resources.
 It is important that students be able to articulate their understanding of the material through their writings as that is the only way the instructor has to evaluate their understanding of the material.
-This is a 3 credit hour course, so you can expect to spend several hours working on the class each week, depending on the assignments that are due.
+This is a 3 credit hour course, so expect to spend several hours working on the class each week, depending on the assignments that are due.
 All course material is available to students on the first day of class.
 Students may work ahead, however, it is critical that students follow all deadlines.

 A proctored midterm exam is required.
 Additional information on dates, times, and locations will be provided to students.